 - Evaluate your proposals and shortlist those you like.

 - You can also search for qualified freelancers and invite them to submit proposals.

-- Have a kick off meeting to establish ground rules on communication, expectations, availability, submitting deliverables, reviewing progress, and anything else you can think of.
-Introduce your new freelancer to the rest of your online work team and make sure they have contact information for everyone they'll work with.
+- Have a kick-off meeting to establish ground rules on communication, expectations, availability, submitting deliverables, reviewing progress, and anything else you need to discuss.
+Introduce your new freelancer or agency to members of your online work team they will work with, and make sure they have contact information for everyone they'll work with.

-- Review work in progress regularly using the Work Diary, project deliverables, and progress reports.
+- Review work in progress regularly by checking the Work Diary (for hourly contracts), and project deliverables.